Percutaneous No Scalpel Vasectomy

 Everyday activities can be resumed the day after surgery unless the activities are unusually vigorous.
 Men surveyed after percutaneous vasectomy report full recovery in an average of 8 to 9 days.

 Sexual activity can be resumed within a few days after a vasectomy, but precautions should be taken against pregnancy until sperm counts show that the semen is free of sperm.
-Generally, the semen is checked for sperm two months after the vasectomy, and again a month later.
+In general, a semen analysis is completed about 3 months after a vasectomy.